Operatiën en Inlichtingen

 station NEBAS was moved to a more convenient location at Fort de Bilt

-Despite all this, Prime Minister Lubbers was left no other option than
+Despite all this, Prime Minister Lubbers felt he had no other option than

-to shut down the operation.
+to shut down the entire operation.
 In 1992, he sent a personal letter to

 the agents of both services in which he thanked them for their